 Ray Pritchard - Here is good news for the worst of sinners.
 Christ turns no one away.
 Here is good news for homosexuals trapped in their sin.
 Here is good news for murderers and adulterers and liars and thieves and cheaters.
 Here is good news for angry men and woman.
 Here is good news for defeated, despairing, discontented souls who feel like giving up.
 Here is good news for those ruined by drugs and alcohol.
 Here is good news for prisoners-and for all who are trapped in the prison of sin.
-Here is good news for the worst of sinners.
-If you are thirsty, come and drink the Living Water.
+Here is good news for the Holy source thirsty, come and drink the Living Water.
 (When God Comes Near- "I Believe in the Holy Spirit")